 There is no place like ‘Home,’ it’s our most valued possession and our heaven on earth.
 A House is one of the most expensive assets owned by an individual.
 We invest major portion of our savings to own a property but do not pay much attention to protect it from the risks arising out of natural or man-made disasters.

-Natural Calamities like the recent Floods as witnessed in many towns and cities in India bring the importance of Householders’ insurance policy back into focus.
+Natural Calamities like the recent Floods in Himachal Pradesh and a few other States in India bring the importance of Householders’ insurance policy back into focus.
 It is true that we may not stop natural disasters, but we can-definitely mitigate the losses and make provisions to cover the risks associated with them.

 In this post let us understand – What is Home Insurance policy?
 What are the risks covered under a Householders’ policy?
 What are the factors to be considered when buying a home insurance cover?
 Which are the best home insurance plans in India?